kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 5. As a Kubewarden developer, I want to release a new Kubewarden chart/policy so it can be installed via Rancher Explorer UI.
-6. As a 3rd party developer, I want to release a policy on Artifact Hub so it can be installed via Rancher Explorer UI.
+6. As a 3rd party developer, I want to release a policy on Artifact Hub so it can be discovered and installed via Rancher Explorer UI.

 # Detailed design
 [design]: #detailed-design